pohjan/Motion-capture-connector/README.md

 Now it contains three bvh-hierarchy maps and few 'user maps'.
 They lies in Skeleton drawer in same location of the addon itself.
 All of them is edittable with any text editor.

-*changelog 0.22 version
-*Fix crash if you try bake in pose mode
-*Ability to skip n frames on bake
-*Better 'proxy' identification

 Simple video demo
 https://youtu.be/NMs20-DGMTo